pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

     plt.ylabel('Irradiance $W/m^2$');

+See the sections below for more detail on the clear sky models.

+.. _ineichen:

 Ineichen
 --------

-The Ineichen and Perez (2002) clear sky model parameterizes irradiance in terms of the Linke turbidity.
+The Ineichen and Perez clear sky model parameterizes irradiance in terms of the Linke turbidity [Ine02]_.

 Turbidity data
 ^^^^^^^^^^^^^^